 You have four choices.

-You want to be a donor.
 You may perhaps not want to donate certain organs and tissues.
 You can also fill this in on the form.

 You want your partner or family to decide for you after your death.